bluz71/bluz71.github.io/_posts/2018-12-04-fuzzy-finding-in-vim-with-fzf.md

 Plug 'pbogut/fzf-mru.vim'
 ```

 Run `:PlugInstall` to install the plugin.
-If using a different plugin manager
+If using a different plugin manager,
 please adjust the above statement appropriately.

 ### Example key mapping